kepler69c/3d-graphics-project-2022/README.md

 # Features:

- - Desert with some dunes created by value noise
+ - Desert with some dunes created by value noise and shading
  - Randomly generated cactuses over the desert
  - Moving dragon.
 He planes around the castle in the sky and flaps its wings.
 You can control dragon's rotation circle by pressing the LEFT and RIGHT arrows on the keyboard
  - Light with some warm color
- - Skybox with a gradient from blue to white, the white being at the level of the horizon and with sun
+ - Skybox with a sun and gradient from blue to white, the white being at the level of the horizon

 ![scene image](https://github.com/kepler69c/3d-graphics-project-2022/blob/main/README_splash.png?raw=true "You can hear *grrr* noises from the distance")